-In the past, there have been entire accessory systems to achieve this unique embellishment technique, sometimes referred to “yarn embroidery.”
+In the past, there have been entire accessory systems to achieve this unique embellishment technique, sometimes referred to as “yarn embroidery.”
 Now, with the Janome Free Motion Couching Foot Set, you can do it with a simple change of your presser foot.
 It results in a cool textured effect and is very easy to do… like drawing with yarn.
-We’re already scheming on possible uses for future projects.

 To attach the foot, first select Foot 1 or Foot 2 to match your chosen yarn.
 The feet are interchangeable with a simple set screw.